LewisCM14/allotment/docs/docs/implementation.md

 ## Implementation

+!!! note "Please Note"
+    - This whole section of the documentation is for reference when building the entire application from the ground up and details a logical approach to developing and integrating each of its constituents.

-The application is to be implemented following the Walking Skeleton approach, allowing for a minimal end-to-end version to be completed early before then expanding upon it, the sequence of development is laid out below.
+The application is designed to be implemented following the Walking Skeleton approach, allowing for a minimal end-to-end version to be completed early before then expanding upon it, a logical sequence of development is laid out below.

 ---

 ### Preliminary

 !!! info
     - A Linux based operation system will be required that has PostgreSQL & pgAdmin installed alongside UV and NPM for package management of Python and JavaScript libraries respectively.
-    - The system will also require Docker in order to run and manage containers
-    - A GitHub and Fly.io account will also be required for version control and hosting of the application.
+    - A GitHub and Render account will also be required for version control and hosting of the application.
     - A code editor will also be required.

 ---